The Challenge

 Competitive Advantage

-- Spot manipulation faster than competitors
+The newsroom could:- Spot manipulation faster than competitors

 - Publish meta-analyses (“Here’s how outlets framed this differently”)